duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 Aside from a working internet connection and a computer, there are two important things you'll need to get started:

 - a **free** Codio account
     + Codio provides a web-based code editor where you will be creating and testing new Instant Answers.
-We're using Codio because it works across all platforms (Windows, Linux, Mac) and comes preconfigured with the necessary software for Instant Answer development.
+We're using Codio because it works across all platforms (Windows, Linux, Mac) and comes pre-configured with the necessary software for Instant Answer development.
 - a **free** GitHub account
     + GitHub provides a place for you to save your code on the internet.
     + When your Instant Answer is ready for us to review, you'll use GitHub to send us your code!